noahbuscher/greenroom/README.md

 # Greenroom :maple_leaf:

 Greenroom is a cannabis dispensary database that can ingest CSV or individual entries.
 It's designed with Flowhub's needs in mind, potentially helping sales teams discover untapped clients.
-You can explore entires in a stream or view data on a map to add context.
+You can explore entires in a stream and filter by state, city, and pipeline status to help find the leads you're looking for, faster.

 ## Development